PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 $ lastweek 3 a
 ```

+The number of characters per column can be adjusted by changing the number after the `%` symbol in FMT.
 If you do not use GPUs then you should remove `,alloctres%50` from FMT to shorten the output.
-The number of characters per column can be adjusted by changing the number after the `%` symbol.
-Below is sample output:
+An example is below:

 ```
+$ lastweek
  JobID      State               Start    Elapsed  Timelimit NCPUS NNodes ReqMem  Partition  JobName
 ------ ---------- ------------------- ---------- ---------- ----- ------ ------ ---------- --------
 128233     FAILED 2021-02-19T10:15:22   00:00:01   01:00:00     4      1  200Gn        all   run.sh